GeoCenter/StataTraining/Day3/Homework/HomeworkAssignment.md

 | Aruba       | ABW         | Employment in agriculture (% of total employment) | ag_empl       |       |       |      |
 | Andorra     | AND         | Employment in agriculture (% of total employment) | ag_empl       |       |       |      |

-And reshape to look like this:
+And reshape to look like this (where y is your data values):

 | CountryName | IndicatorName                           | year | CountryCode | IndicatorCode | y |
 |-------------|-----------------------------------------|------|-------------|---------------|---|